zanodor/TUD-A-STAR/src/site/notes/S/Széth.md

 #### Robert Graves The White Goddess...

-...című könyvének 290. oldalán – ahogy [[O/Orion övcsillagai\|Orion övcsillagai]] címnél is említettük – **Széth phallosza**ról szól, de a normális esetben Oziriszhez köthető Orionnal hozza kapcsolatba:
+...című könyvének 290. oldalán – ahogy [[O/Orion övcsillagai\|Orion övcsillagai]] címnél is említettük – **Széth phalloszá**ról szól, de a normális esetben Oziriszhez köthető Orionnal hozza kapcsolatba:
 > The appeal is to the baleful God Set, whose starry phallus appears in the Constellation Orion, to restrain his anger.
 - Jane B. Sellers, The Death of Gods in Ancient Egypt című könyvének adata szerint "száműzték" volna Orion helyére:
 > Seth ... originally connected with the Hyades, the V-shaped, head-like part of our constellation, Taurus.
 As the brother of Osiris, his position in the sky was adjacent to Orion ... an important court decision gave the office of Osiris to Horus, and Seth was banished to a position bearing the 'southernʼ constellation of Orion ... ʼ